PrzeChoj/gips/README.md

 gips - Gaussian model Invariant by Permutation Symmetry

-TODO(Choose one:)

-**Kolodziejek’s introduction**:

-`gips` is an R package that performs the Bayesian model selection procedure within Gaussian models invariant by permutation symmetry described by a cyclic subgroup.
-Permutation invariance of the Gaussian distribution results in certain symmetries of its covariance matrix.
+`gips` is an R package that looks for permutation symmetries in the Gaussian sample.
+Such symmetries reduce the free parameters in the unknown covariance matrix.
-Such symmetry conditions reduce the number of parameters to estimate.
-This is especially useful when parsimony is needed, i.e. when the number of variables is substantially larger than the number of observations.
-Given the Gaussian multivariate sample and two hyperparameters, through a brute-force search or the Metropolis-Hasting algorithm, `gips` will try to find a cyclic subgroup that best fits the data and will return the estimated posterior probabilities for all cyclic subgroups.

-**Adam’s introduction**:

-`gips` is an R package that finds the permutation symmetry group such that the covariance matrix of the given data is invariant under it.
-Knowledge of such a permutation can drastically decrease the number of parameters needed to fit the model.
-That means that with `gips`, it is possible to find the Gaussian model with more parameters than the number of observations.
-In case when the number of observations is bigger than the number of parameters, the covariance matrix found with `gips` better approximates the actual covariance behind the data.

-**Mixed introduction**:

-`gips` is an R package that finds the believable permutation symmetry of the covariance matrix.
-Such a symmetry condition reduces the number of parameters to estimate.
 This is especially useful when the number of variables is substantially larger than the number of observations.

 ## `gips` will help you with two things:

-1. Finding hidden symmetries between the variables. `gips` can be used as an exploratory tool searching the space of permutation symmetries of the Gaussian vector.
+1. Finding hidden symmetries between the variables. `gips` can be used as an exploratory tool for searching the space of permutation symmetries of the Gaussian vector.
 Useful in the Exploratory Data Analysis (EDA).
 2. Covariance estimation.
 The MLE for the covariance matrix is known to exist if and only if the number of variables is less or equal to the number of observations.
-Additional knowledge of symmetries (which `gips` can find) significantly weakens this requirement.
+Additional knowledge of symmetries significantly weakens this requirement.
 Moreover, the reduction of model dimension brings the advantage in terms of precision of covariance estimation.
-This is useful in models like Linear Discriminant Analysis (LDA) or Quadratic Discriminant Analysis (QDA).
-Especially with a small number of observations.

 ## Installation